 2800 Kirby Dr. Houston, TX 77098 UPSTAIRS - tel: 713-522-2022 - Upstairs from Pondicheri Restaurant is their Bake Lab.
 Go here.
 You'll thank me later.
 All sorts of inventive bakery items, usually with at least a few vegan options.
 Drinks, juice and light menu items also on offer upstairs.
 (Pondicheri website)

 100% Vegan Bakery, making the best cinnamon rolls you've ever had.
 Not the best vegan cinnamon rolls.
 The best, period.
 Their Everything Bars are also amazing.
+They recently opened a storefront and coffee shop!
 You can find their baked goods in lots of different spots around Houston, as well as Austin.
 Full list of where to find their goodies here.
 (Sinfull Bakery website)

 6606 Southwest Freeway, Houston, TX 77074 - tel: 713-589-5788 - Vegetarian Indian grocery store that offers takeaway samosas and other house made goodies.
 What do I shop here for?
 Spices, dried beans and lentils, chickpea flour (basan), big bags of basmati rice and fresh peeled garlic - all for very good prices.
 They also have an entire section with Indian dishes, thali platters/bowls, etc. (Subhlaxmi Grocers website)